Wicloz/mongodb-munin-3.4/README.md

 If you don't have any specific method for setting up munin plugins, just `cd` into the downloaded repository and run `sudo make enable`.

 #### NOTES:
 - For all plugins, the `autoconf` is based on successfully getting data from mongodb.
-In order for the autoconf to succeed the plugins must be properly configured and mongodb must be running.
+In order for the `autoconf` to succeed the plugins must be properly configured and mongodb must be running.
-- In addition to this, the timeout to connect to mongodb is set to 3 seconds for the autoconf.
+- In addition to this, the timeout to connect to mongodb is set to 3 seconds for the `autoconf`.
 If this is not sufficient, set `env.autoconftimeout` to a higher value, in seconds.

 ## Uninstallation:
 - `cd` into the downloaded repository.